cessen/tenthash/docs/design_rationale.md

 TentHash's original intended digest size was actually 128 bits, matching most other large-size non-cryptographic hashes.

-The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the conservative robustness against collisions of TentHash's internal state.
+The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the internal hash state's collision unlikelihood (according to the most conservative diffusion metric measured on the mixing function).
 And since people can always truncate down to 128 bits if desired, there isn't much reason to *not* provide 160 bits.

 ### Q. Why the 256-bit internal state size?